p-offtermatt/FastForward/README.md

 due to technical limitations.

-The artifact is structured as follows:
+Notable folders in this artifact are listed in the following, though this is not a comprehensive table:
 - `artifact`: The main folder of the artifact.
   - `benchmark`: All files relating to benchmarking the artifact.
     - `scripts`: Scripts to facilitate benchmarking.
 Typically, reviewers will benchmark via the scripts here.